-“Within the next five years, when you ask that question of a potential employee, the answer likely will be, ‘working somewhere else.’
-And it won’t work to reject a prospective employee for giving that answer, because that will be a common response.”
+“Within the next five years, when you ask that question of a potential employee, the answer likely will be, “working somewhere else.”
+And it won’t work to reject a prospect for giving that answer, because that will be the common answer.

 I saw that prediction come to pass.

-My friend, Erik Eckel, in a blog post titled, Are Millennials Solving Gen X’s Career v.
+My friend, Erik Eckel, in a post on his blog titled, Are Millennials Solving Gen X’s Career v.
 Idealism Conundrum?, quoted author David Kamp.
 He said, “I think that a lot of Boomers and Generation X people got caught up in careerism and making money ahead of their ideals.”

 Eckel went on to say, “Millennials, in my experience, pair a new mindset with a liberty unique to their generation.
 They continually cultivate the combination and leverage the blend to their advantage … One could reasonably conclude Millennials are living for fairness and the pursuit of genuine and meaningful experiences.”

-There is no question that the business world is changing at a pace inconceivable even 50 years ago.
+There is no question that the world is changing at a pace inconceivable even 50 years ago.
 In my time, the basic job changed little over the course of my career.
 That is not the case today.
 For people entering the job market today, as well as those in mid-career, reinventing themselves in the workforce is vital.
-But here, we’re really talking about personal reinvention and growth.

-What of those of us whose career life is past, or soon will be?
-Is it true that we must be destined to a life of Saturday golf, bad movies on tv, and reading the newspaper in a recliner?
+But what of those of us whose career life is past, or soon will be?
+Is it true that we must be destined to a life of Saturday golf, bad movies on tv, and reading the newspaper (as long as they still exist) in a recliner?

 Absolutely not.
 In fact, reinventing ourselves – trying new things, seeking new experiences – is key to keeping us healthy.

 Keeping our brain healthy is a major contributor to ‘staying young’.
-In 1785, William Cowper said, “Variety is the very spice of life, that gives it all its flavor.”4 From this, we get the modern saying, “Variety is the spice of life.”
+In 1785, William Cowper said, “Variety is the very spice of life, that give it all its flavor.”2 From this, we get the modern saying, “Variety is the spice of life.”

 Even though we might not be physically capable of some things anymore, that does not mean we cannot engage in activities to keep ourselves mentally fit.
 And with that comes a more positive outlook on life, an attitude of hope for the future, and just an all around good feeling.